In this article, I’ll be teaching you what lead qualification is, why you need it, and how to qualify leads on autopilot for your sales team.

 To put it into the most simple terms:

 It’s called lead qualification because you’re trying to see if the lead is qualified to be your ideal client.
-Then simultaneously, you’re determining whether your product or service qualifies to solve their problems.
+Then simultaneously, you’re determining whether your product or service qualifies to solve their problems and pain point.

 How the Lead Qualification Process Works

 Lead qualification is the process that marketing and sales teams use to determine how likely a sales prospect is to make any purchases in the future.

 Lead qualification is generally an ongoing process that lasts through each stage of the sales journey.
 As long as the lead is showing interest and potential in a future sale, they’ll continue to move through the funnel.

 But if it ever seems that they’re a “dead end” with no purchase potential, you can take them out of the funnel and focus on more relevant prospects.